Valley Center man charged with two counts of rape in case involving 72-year-old woman

 WICHITA, Kan.
 (KSNW) – Jeremy Brown, a 31-year-old Valley Center man who was arrested on suspicion of rape earlier this week, was charged with two counts of rape on Wednesday.

 According to Wichita police, they went to a home on South St. Paul Street in Wichita in the early morning hours of Saturday and contacted a 72-year-old woman.
-It was learned that the woman and two others were at a local bar where they met Scott.
+It was learned that the woman and two others were at a local bar where they met Brown.
 After they left the bar, they met at the home on St. Paul.
-The woman reported that the suspect sexually assaulted her.
+The woman reported that Brown sexually assaulted her.

 Brown’s next court appearance is on July 8.
 His bond is set at $100,000.